ENSTA-U2IS-AI/NAO_morpho/NAO_V2/README.md

 # The comparative experiment of pseudo dilation operation without first BN for CIFAR10

-* To search the architecture with pseudo dilation operation(without first BN), please run the following command.
+* To search the architectures with pseudo dilation operation(without first BN), please run the following command.
 ```
 bash train_search_cifar10.sh
 ```